pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 ## Getting hold of the screen

 It's time to draw an image on the screen.
-Find one you would like to draw, and put the file in the same folder as the code.
+Find an image you would like to draw, and put the file in the same folder as the code.

 First we need to get hold of the screen.
-When we create a a screen (a window) with `set_mode`, the function "returns" a screen.
+When we create a screen (a window) with `set_mode`, the function "returns" a screen.
 This means we can create a variable and store the screen there. **Modify** the existing code to do this when it creates the window:

 ```python
 screen = pygame.display.set_mode([800, 600])
 ```

 The function `set_mode` (which lives inside `display`, which in turn lives inside `pygame`) returns a result.
 We use the `=` symbol to give a name to this result.
+In this case, the result is an "object" that represents the screen.
 We call it `screen`, but we could have given it any other name.
-The important thing is that we give it a name so that we can refer to it later.
+The important thing is that we give it a name that is easy to remember later.

 ## Loading the image